Mehrm0/German-Declination/README.md

 # German-Declination.
-A `C' code to exercise  german declination.
+A `C' code to exercise  German declination.

 I've created a C program for exercising and assessing the german declination abilities.
 It uses string comparison to ask about declination of endings.
 The first file, alle_adj.h is the first exam that covers all three adjective declinations in 20 questions .
 I'll add other files to cover other topics of